gabonator/LA104/readme.md

 ##### Pulseview compatibility

-Added USB application which emulates SUMP protocol.
+Added USB application which emulates sigrok SUMP protocol.
 By choosing "Openbench logic sniffer (ols)" in Pulse view configuration, LA104 can transfer measured signals to pulse view for deep analysis.
 Pulseview support wide range of protocols and offers intuitive user interface.
 Currently only 50kHz sampling is supported on P1..P4 pins, samplerate is sufficient for decoding of 9600 baud serial link.

 ![Pulse view](resources/imgPulseview.png)